nnikita/RLDatix/README.md

 * Visual Studio 2022
 * Postman

+Repository is placed on the Main branch.
+Download the code.
 Build and run the app using Visual Studio.
 Execute the Swagger to fetch the API endpoint.
 Run the API using this endpoint via postman to see the response.
 The below input paramters should be passed in the API